UAlbertaCompEClub/compesite-hugo/content/newsletter/posts/2021-02-03-compe-club-weekly.md

 [sidebar]
 align = "right"
 +++
 Welcome to the fourth week of school.
+Already month of 2021 has passed and reading week is coming in few weeks.
+I hope everyone is doing well and here are some interesting events and career opportunities
 <br/>

 ### Highlights: